codevinay/Instaget/README.md

 ### Usage
 Open the Instagram account

-Copy contents of browserscript.js and paste in console Hit enter
+Copy contents of browserScript.js and paste in console

+Hit enter

 Wait for some time.
-The browser shall scrolld down automatically and then scroll up after finish.
+The browser shall scroll down automatically for some time and then scroll up after finish.

-Copy contents of the created textbox and paste in `fileList.txt`
+Copy contents of the created textbox and paste in a new file `fileList.txt`

-&nbps;

-Create folder `ins` in the same directory as `fileList.txt` Then run
+Create folder `ins` in the same directory as `fileList.txt`

+Then run

 ```sh
 > python pythonScript.py
 ```
 An error might occur at the end of completion.
 Ignore it.
 It occurs because of the way in which Linux and Windows use newlines

-All images will pe present in `ins`
+All images will be present in the folder `ins`

 ### Upcoming features
 These feautres are currently being worked upon:
 * Greasemonkey/Tampermonkey scripts :)